Your Breast Center Health Care Team

 exam rooms, gather information, and take vital signs.

-Breast Patient Navigators are nurses and social workers who give support, education and coordination of your
+Breast Patient Navigators are nurses and social workers who give support, teach and coordinate your health

-health care as you move between different clinics.
-The navigator is your go to person when you’re not sure
+care as you move between different clinics.
+The navigator is your go to person when you’re not sure who to ask

 Genetic Counselors are members of the health care team who may meet with you to discuss family history.

 They also help decide if you or your family members should have genetic testing.

 Research Staff may tell you about clinical trials or research studies that are taking place nationally or at the